Program of Study

 Basic Nutrition

-- Identify the changes in nutritional needs through the life cycle.
+- Identify the changes in nutritional needs throughout the life cycle.

-- Apply the MyPlate and the Dietary Guidelines for Americans to plan menus and evaluate menus for variety, appearance and practicality.
+- Apply the MyPlate and Dietary Guidelines for Americans to plan and evaluate menus regarding variety, appearance, and practicality.

-- Write general menus and adapt those menus to the needs of the modified diets.
+- Create general menus and adapt them to fit the needs of modified diets.

 Nutritional Care

-- Understand the purpose and how to use a diet manual.
+- Explain the purpose of the diet manual.

 - Apply principles of modified diets to food preparation and service.

-- Gather data for nutrition screening and evaluate patient intakes.
+- Select appropriate data for nutrition screening and evaluation of client intakes.

-- Explain procedures for charting and/or patient care planning.
+- Explain procedures for charting and/or client care planning.

 - Implement diet orders.